bshao001/ChatLearner/README.md

 7. The knowledge base is introduced here to address the case problem (to certain extent) experienced in the prediction output in the end user interface.
 I believe it also makes sense to treat multi-word terms/names/phrases as atomic entities in both training and prediction.
 For example, “United States”, “New York”, and “James Gosling” are all treated as single words with the idea of so-called knowledge base here.
 This would be extremely helpful for a domain-specific chatbot.

 8. Simple rule functions are embedded into the training data so that certain categories of questions can be answered.
 For example:
-   * "What time is it now?" or "What day is it today?"
+   * "What time is it now?" or "What day is it today?" or "What's the date yesterday?"
    * "Read me a story please." or "Tell me a joke."
 It can then present stories and jokes randomly and not being limited by the sequence length.
    * "How much is twelve thousand three hundred four plus two hundred fifty six?" or "How much is twelve thousand three-hundred and four divided by two-hundred-fifty-six?" or "If x=55 and y=19, how much is y - x?" or even "If x = 99 and y = 228 / x, how much is y?"